2013 Saravan earthquake: Tectonics

 The quake reportedly occurred within the subducting Arabian plate below the overriding Eurasian plate.
 The Strait of Hormuz separates two forms of plate collision.
 To the northwest, continental crust portions of the Arabian and Eurasian plates are colliding, resulting in compressive faulting.
 To the southeast, dense oceanic crust of the Arabian plate is subducting underneath the Eurasian plate at the Makran Trench.

 Iran lies on the fault line between the Arabian plate and the Eurasian plate.
 The collision of these two plates cause most of the earthquakes that strike Iran.
-The specific area of the fault that lies below the Sistan and Baluchestan province is referred to as the Makran region.
+The specific area of the fault that lies below the Sistan and Balochistan province is referred to as the Makran region.
 In this area the Arabian plate is folding under, or subducting, the Eurasia plate.